 The events that Mr. Tibbalt and Beatrice witnessed changed them forever.
 Where do we see other characters in literature who are changed because of events that have happened to them.
 Think about other books, short stories, and poems that you’ve read and identify the character, the event, and explain how they’ve been changed.

+When Mr. Tibbalt tells Victoria the story of his childhood friend Vivian Goodfellow, he says, “[Vivian] said she thought I was different, that I could see people’s value.”
+What do you think Vivian meant by this?
+How did she think Mr. Tibbalt was different from the other people in their town?
+Do you think it’s important to find and appreciate the value of other people, even if they are different from you?
+Why or why not?

 Victoria tells Mr. Tibbalt that Mrs. Cavendish, “…doesn’t know that I’m not afraid of her.”
 Do you believe this is true?
 Is Victoria not afraid of Mrs. Cavendish?
 Explain why you feel this way.